baubels/3d_diffeomorphic_nnets/README.md

 # 3D Image registrations that match through diffeomorphisms (LLDDM Resnet Paper Implementation)
 An example (using 800 polyhedra each timestep over the paper's update procedure parameters and 10000 epochs).
 Here the first hand is the source shape, and the last one is the target.
 The net constructed the intermediary phases.
+To train, the net solely requires the source and target shapes, so training data should just be in terms of: $\{\text{(src, tar)}^n\}$.

 ![](screenshot_hands.png)